istio/istio.io/docs/concepts/mixer-config.md

 `myservice.ns.svc.cluster.local`

-The scoping model is designed to pair up with an access control model to constrain which human is allowed to create blocks of configuration for particular scopes.
+The scoping model is designed to pair up with an access control model to constrain which human is allowed to create configuration blocks for particular scopes.
 Operators which have the authority to create blocks at a scope higher in the hierarchy can impact all configuration associated with lower scopes.
 Although this is the design intent, Mixer configuration doesn't yet support access control on its configuration so there are no actual constraints on which operator can manipulate which scope.